Philip M. Morse

-Philip McCord Morse (August 6, 19035 September 1985), was an American physicist, administrator and pioneer of operations research (OR) in World War II.
+Philip McCord Morse (August 6, 1903 – 5 September 1985), was an American physicist, administrator and pioneer of operations research (OR) in World War II.
 He is considered to be the father of operations research in the U.S.

 Biography

 Morse graduated from the Case School of Applied Science in 1926 with a B.S. in physics.
 He earned his Ph.D. in physics from Princeton University in 1929.
 In 1930, he was granted an International Fellowship, which he used to do postgraduate study and research at the Ludwig Maximilian University of Munich under Arnold Sommerfeld during the winter of 1930 to the spring of 1931.

 From the spring through the summer of 1931, he was at Cambridge University.
 Upon return to the United States, he joined the faculty of MIT.

-In 1949 he was named the first Research Director of the Weapons Systems Evaluation Group (WSEG), an organization founded to conduct studies for the Joint Chiefs of Staff, where he served a year and a half before returning to MIT in the summer of 1950.
-In 1956 he launched MIT’s Operations Research Center, directing it until 1968, and awarding the first Ph.D. in OR in the U.S. to John Little.
+In 1949 he was named the first research director of the Weapons Systems Evaluation Group (WSEG), an organization founded to conduct studies for the Joint Chiefs of Staff, where he served a year and a half before returning to MIT in the summer of 1950.
+In 1956 he launched MIT’s operations research center, directing it until 1968, and awarding the first Ph.D. in operations research in the U.S. to John Little.

 He was a member of a National Research Council committee dedicated to bringing OR into civilian life, and was a prime mover behind the creation of the Operations Research Society of America (ORSA) in 1952.
 He served as president of the American Physical Society, president of the Acoustical Society of America (ASA), and board chair of the American Institute of Physics.

 In 1946, he was a recipient of the Medal for Merit from the U.S. President for his work during the war.
 In 1973 the ASA awarded him the Gold Medal, its highest award, for his work on vibration.